-Keeping the spark of British jewellery manufacturing alive
+Flying the flag for British jewellery manufacturing

 All our manufacturing is proudly undertaken in the UK.
-From designing, to casting into precious metal, hand-setting each and every diamond/coloured stone, and finally polishing your sparkling jewellery piece.
+From designing, to casting into your chosen (ethically-sourced) precious metal, hand-setting each and every (ethically-sourced) diamond and gemstone, and finally polishing your sparkling jewellery piece.

-The Victoria and Albert Museum (London) has a notable jewellery collection that tells “the story of jewellery in Europe” with over 3,000 jewels!
+The Victoria and Albert Museum (London, UK) has a notable jewellery collection that tells “the story of jewellery in Europe” with over 3,000 jewels!
 But just in case you don’t get the opportunity for a visit there, here’s a brief overview of British jewellery heritage…

 13th and 14th century